Parking Permit Reinstatement: Updates for Carpools and Vanpools

 Stanford's commute incentive program is intended to encourage eligible commuters to choose a sustainable commute instead of driving alone.
 While telecommuting helps to reduce trips and emissions, the program is not intended to provide incentives for full-time telecommuting.
-Since we do not have a way to determine levels of telecommuting among tens of thousands of individual Stanford commuters, we are unable to reinstate the Clean Air Cash and Carpool permit programs at this time.
+Since we do not have a way to determine levels of telecommuting among tens of thousands of individual Stanford commuters at this time, the Clean Air Cash and Carpool permit programs are currently unavailable.

-We have, however, continued to offer free transit passes for eligible commuters and Scoop carpooling app subsidies for riders and drivers.
+We have, however, continued to offer free transit passes for eligible commuters.
 To learn more about the return of parking permit requirements and your commute options as you return to campus, please refer to our Returning to Your Stanford commute page.

 All carpool permits have been returned, carpool groups closed, and carpool members unenrolled from the carpool program.
-Former carpoolers must purchase a commuter permit as of July 1, if they intend to drive to campus.
+Former carpoolers must purchase a commuter permit if they intend to drive to campus.

 While free or reduced-cost permits and reserved carpool spaces are not available, you may informally share the cost of commuter permits and expenses.
 To do this, one person purchases the permit and the carpool partner(s) split the cost of the permit and related commuting costs among themselves and not through the system.